lavarthan97/lavarthan97/README.md

 - 🔭 Senior Software Engineer | B.Sc.
 (Hons) in Computer Science and Engineering, University of Moratuwa
 - 🤔 Exploring new technologies, learning new hacks, and diving into AI
 - 🤖 Currently working predominantly with AI technologies
-- ✍️ Watching movies and listening to music
-- ☕ I believe a perfect cup of tea can be the ultimate solution for any stress

 ---